jlooper/global-social-good-hackathon/README.md

 ### Team formation

-We will be creating ten teams.
-With 60 total participants expected, this means teams should contain six members.
+We will be creating 10 teams (because we will only have time for 10 presentations).
+With 60 total participants expected, each team should contain exactly six members.
 Should there be an odd number, some teams of five will be formed.

-You are free to form teams however you see fit as long as there are ten total teams.
+You are free to form teams however you see fit!
 You can meet new friends, or work with a pre-existing team.

 ### Project requirements

-- At the end of the day your team will be delivering a **five minute** presentation which meets these criteria
+- At the end of the day your team will be delivering a **five minute** presentation which meets these criteria:
-  - At most two slides to highlight the architecture and technologies
+  - At most two slides to highlight the architecture and technologies used
-  - Demonstrates the application
+  - Demonstrates the application (live demo encouraged!)
   - No videos or other external media
-- The project needs to incorporate Azure or other Microsoft products, such as
+- The project needs to incorporate Azure services, such as the following:
   - App Services
   - Bot Services
   - Cognitive Services